 How simulation supports additive manufacturing

 London says that 3D printing simple parts can be fairly straightforward if someone is very familiar with a particular AM machine’s capabilities and can make a good guess about what build orientation, process parameters, and layer thickness are required to get a good, low-distortion build with a nice surface finish.
 “But when you get a very complicated part, or one that needs a lot of support during the build, the bestpractice knowledge you need is still pretty non-existent in industry,” he says.

 “You’re left doing a lot of trials, trying to build at different orientations with different support structure strategies and laser powers—and ultimately that turns out to be expensive and time consuming.”

-While AM pre-processing software has improved greatly over the past few years, the choice of optimal processing parameters is seen as a barrier requiring more research to better understand the fundamental physics of AM processes.
+While additive manufacturing pre-processing software has improved greatly over the past few years, the choice of optimal processing parameters is seen as a barrier requiring more research to better understand the fundamental physics of AM processes.

-So what TWI is working toward along with its members, and the wider AM community, is a simulation capability that delivers an optimal design envelope for whatever it is trying to manufacture.
+So what TWI is working toward along with its members, and the wider additive manufacturing community, is a simulation capability that delivers an optimal design envelope for whatever it is trying to manufacture.

 “We help people take advantage of the various benefits and design freedom that AM offers,” says London.
 “You want to balance lightweight and function with ease of manufacture.
 Once you arrive at your new design, we perform process simulations to determine optimal layer thicknesses or the build orientation that will minimise distortion and residual stresses.
 This in turn enables you to reduce the build time and, importantly, the amount of post processing required.